 I identified with Eric Weinstein so much because of the shared struggles with the educational system.

-Eric became a beacon of hope for me when he started sharing his story and lessons he learned throughout his impressive career as an academic, mathematician, physicist, economist, managing director of Thiel Capital, and podcaster.
+Eric became a beacon of hope for me when he started sharing his story and the lessons he learned throughout his impressive career as an academic, mathematician, physicist, economist, managing director of Thiel Capital, and podcaster.

-Although he’s been told he is dyslexic, dysgraphic, color blind, ADD, and kinesthetic reinforcement deficits, he is proof of the educational system debacles.
+Although he’s been told he is dyslexic, dysgraphic, color blind, ADD, and kinesthetic reinforcement deficits, he is proof of the educational system's debacles.
 He says, “All BS.
 I wasn’t meant for educators, as those are actually their issues with me (i.e. teaching disabilities).”

 I started writing these essays and making videos because ideas are the currency of the 21st century.
 I humbly believe the ideas I share could help others as I pursue my Curiosities.